orthanc-mirrors/orthanc-book/Sphinx/source/developers/repositories.rst

 * Importantly, before any contribution can be accepted into the Orthanc repositories, its author must sign a :ref:`CLA <cla>`.
-This allows both the University Hospital of Liège and the Osimis company to act as the official guardians of the whole Orthanc ecosystem.
+This allows the University Hospital of Liège, the Osimis company and UCLouvain university to act as the official guardians of the whole Orthanc ecosystem.
 Another advantage of creating plugins is that signing a CLA is not needed.
 Make sure to carefully read our :ref:`FAQ about the licensing of submitted code <submitting_code>`.

 .. _hg-patch: